John Deere Internship Project

 - Some instructions would shown on the interface when users using it.

-- "Filed plan" and "Notes" will be locked only after users finishing the previous steps.
+- "Filed plan" and "Notes" will be unlocked only after users finishing the previous steps.

-- The idea of making a storyline based function is good, but the logic doesn't make that much sense when putting it as first layer buttons.
+- The idea of making a storyline based function is good, but the logic doesn't make that much sense when making it as first layer buttons.

 i.e. farmers need to take notes all the time.
 Notes taking not only happens at the end of the process after planting.